adamcatley/adamcatley.github.io/docs/AirTag.md

 - [May 4] [JerryRigEverything](https://www.youtube.com/watch?v=5MaPqUYAetg) video
 - [May 7] Colin O'Flynn [Twitter thread](https://twitter.com/colinoflynn/status/1390432081126297606) and related [blog post](https://colinoflynn.com/2021/05/apple-airtag-teardown-test-point-mapping/)

-Removing the PCB is likely to cause damage due to the thin PCB and it being soldered to the plastic tray.
+Removing the PCB is likely to cause damage due to the thin PCB and being soldered to the plastic tray.

 #### Revisions